jdowd/health-log/README.md

 Your entries will be saved in `history.yml` in the repo (gitignored).

+After the summary of your last n days, `health` will output a bar graph showing the distance from your target weight for each of the last n days.

 ##### Optional arguments
 There are a couple of optional arguments you can pass to `health`:
   - Any integer will change the default 7 day report to your preference. `health